Girl found injured in Kannauj: Man booked for rape | Law-Order

 The security guard of the guest house had informed the police after he found the girl soaked in blood and squirming in pain on Sunday.

-On a complaint by the girl, a case has been registered under the Indian Penal Code's (IPC) sections 376 (rape) and 307 (attempt to murder), and the Protection of Children from Sexual Offence (POCSO) Act.
+On a complaint by the girl's uncle, a case has been registered under the Indian Penal Code's (IPC) sections 376 (rape) and 307 (attempt to murder), and the Protection of Children from Sexual Offence (POCSO) Act.

 ''The police have identified the accused and attempts are on to arrest him,'' Superintendent of Police, Kannauj, Kunwar Anupam Singh said on Wednesday.